 MAINTAINING: Check your watering system and adjust as the weather warms.
 Your new transplants will need to be supplied with water on a regular basis through late spring and right into summer.
 Don't expect even low-water-use plants to survive on no water during their first year.
 Deep water stone fruit, apple, pear, and nut trees.
+You must water your edible garden as much as it needs to keep it healthy.

 For established gardens, the top several inches of soil can dry out for almost all plants in the well-mulched garden and in whatever lawn you still have.
-Many people overwater their lawns, especially in late spring.
+Many people over water their lawns, especially in late spring.
 This encourages disease and insect problems.
-Mature trees and shrubs probably have plenty of ground water reserves this year; let's observe and see where we can retrain ourselves about our summer watering.
+Mature trees and shrubs probably have plenty of groundwater reserves this year; let's observe and see where we can retrain ourselves about our summer watering.

 Prune spring-blooming shrubs like camellia, lilac, Ceanothus, and hydrangea as they finish flowering.
 Pinch back fall-blooming chrysanthemums until July.
 Deadhead roses (remove old flowers) to encourage repeat blooming.
-Trim off suckers from the base of roses and from trees and take out any dead branches now that trees are fully leafed out.
-If you haven't already, thin your nut and stone-fruit trees when the fruit are small to improve fruit size and quality.
+Trim off suckers from the base of roses and from trees, and take out any dead branches now that they're fully leafed out.
+If you haven't already, thin your nut and stone-fruit trees when the fruit is small to improve fruit size and quality.
 How much will you realistically consume?
-Thin, and then wait a day or two and then thin some more.
+Thin, and then wait a day or two, and then thin some more.
 Branches may break if they are overloaded with fruit.
-For young trees less than five years old, allow only a few fruits to grow to maturity so the tree can put more energy in root and shoot growth.
-Cage young trees with field fence or rabbit wire and sturdy posts to prevent damage from ground squirrels, rabbits and deer in the foothills and mountains.
-Sometimes you need to cage below ground as well to prevent damage from gophers and ground squirrels.
+For young trees less than five years old, allow only a few fruits to grow to maturity so the tree can put more energy into root and shoot growth.
+Cage young trees with field fences or rabbit wire and sturdy posts to prevent damage from ground squirrels, rabbits, and deer in the foothills and mountains.